wearefriday/eyemask/README.md

     $ eyemask process cucumber.json --template="path/to/template.html"

 It also supports customisation via *parameters*.
-There are two primary parameters: title, and subtitle.
+There are three primary parameters: title, subtitle, and authors.
 These become top-level variables available to the template:

     $ eyemask process cucumber.json --title="My Title Here"